wp-plugins/miniposts/readme.txt

 * Integrates easily into any theme that supports widgets
 * Complete control of minipost appearance.
 Show the title, text, comment count, post date, permalink, and custom 'more' text.
+* Posts created with QuickPress admin widget can be marked as miniposts.
 * Miniposts will show a teaser if the post has an excerpt or a <code>&lt;!--more--&gt;</code> tag.
 * API to integrate minipost display into non-widgetty themes